cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 ### `loadHome()` Function

-The essential function to load the layout for home page in a mdcms site.
+The essential function to load layout for home page in a mdcms site.
 It receives no parameter.
 Theme creators are responsible to load a layout for a home page properly.

 Here is a sample code: